Mission: Wolf welcomes visitors Monday-Wednesday and Friday-Saturday, from 9 a.m. to 4 p.m.

 Cost: We do not charge any fees to visit the sanctuary.
 We ask for cash donations or items from our Wish List.
 Please be fair, generous, and honest with how much you can give.
 As a 501(c)(3) non-profit with no government funding, we run entirely on your donations.

 Wolf Behavioral Session: We absolutely cannot guarantee a wolf visit.
 We try to offer visitors a Wolf Behavioral Session on Wednesdays and Saturdays — provided the wolves, the weather, and our projects agree with one another.
 The wolves are most active on Wednesday and Saturday because these are feeding days, so these are generally the best days to see the wolves.
-Please arrive by 11 a.m. to participate — although during the winter, there is no set time for the feeding or the behavioral session, so the earlier you arrive, the better.
+Please arrive by 11 a.m. to get a tour before having the chance to experience the behavioral session/feeding — although during the winter, there is no set time for the feeding or the behavioral session, so the earlier you arrive, the better.
 The worst days to visit the refuge are Thursdays and Sundays, when the wolves are asleep and digesting.
 The wolves are lethargic after our feeds, becoming more social as they slowly digest their huge meal.
 This is why Thursdays and Sundays are now closed to drop-in visitors, and reserved for those who will volunteer a few hours of their time to assist with sanctuary projects.

 Children: Children are welcome to visit Mission: Wolf.
 However, we strongly recommend a minimum age of 7 years old.
 Our wolves see children as puppies and want to play with them — when they can’t, the wolves get frustrated and take this energy out on their pack-mates.
 Because younger children are more likely to rile up the wolves, for safety purposes, you may be limited to certain areas on the tour.